Technius/technius.github.io/content/post/eithert-error-handling.md

 def findAccountWithEmail(email: String): Future[Option[Account]] = ???
 ```

-If the account can't be found, it should return an error message and stop the
+If the account already exists, it should return an error message and stop the
 registration immediately.
 Otherwise, it should continue with registration.

 ```scala